ihfandicahyo/proton-aosp-stuff/README.md

 ## Credits

-[kdrag0n/inter-font-pack](https://github.com/kdrag0n/inter-font-pack) for all base of this repo.
+[kdrag0n/inter-font-pack](https://github.com/kdrag0n/inter-font-pack) for an idea and all basis of this repo.